QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial photon eigenstates

-This means that the spinorial photon states satisfy the CPT symmetry.
+This means that photon spinors satisfy the CPT symmetry.
 Equation \eqref{eq:CPTinvariance} is straightforward to verify by using the explicit expressions of the plane-wave and spherical photon state spinors, given in Appendix \ref{apx:spinorialwavefunctions}.